inclusive-design/adaptive-palette/docs/TelegraphicMessageTranslation.md

 Pressing **Sentence** first looks the message up in the message log (see [Saved Data](#saved-data)).
 If the message has been translated before, its most recently recorded sentence appears immediately, with no model query.
-With `numSentences` at `1` that is the whole interaction: the sentence is spoken right away and recorded with source `auto`, the same as a freshly generated one — see [Single-sentence mode](#single-sentence-mode).
+It waits to be tapped like any other sentence, and nothing is recorded until it is.
+With `numSentences` at `1` that is the whole interaction.
 With `numSentences` above `1`, the model is asked for the rest, which are appended below the recalled sentence.
 A returned sentence identical to the recalled one is dropped, so the list can end up shorter than `numSentences`.

 The sentence area can be in one of four states: